mosse/homeplate/README.md

 # homeplate
-Why I live on the internet
+Where I live on the internet